parraman/asm-simulator/docs/instruction-set.rst

 ANDB: 8-bits bitwise AND
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Performs an bitwise logic AND of two 8-bits integers.
+Performs a `bitwise AND <https://en.wikipedia.org/wiki/Bitwise_operation#AND>`_ of two 8-bits integers.
 Every form of the instruction will have two operands.
 Operand 1 will always be a reference to an 8-bits register.
 A logic AND will be performed between the contents of the register and the value referenced by Operand 2.
 The result will be stored in the register referenced by Operand 1.

 +-----------+------------------+------------------+---------------------+
 | Opcode    | Operand 1        | Operand 2        | Example             |